 Some folks store the black pupae and use them this way to feed their birds, fish or bearded dragons in the winter.
 If you decide to freeze these black pupae, they will die.
 But the nutritional goodness is still preserved.

-If you'd like to see how to over-winter your BSF larvae, check out this post:
+If you'd like to see how to over-winter your BSF larvae, you can check out this post below here:

 Share or pin this post!